TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 <br />

 Hello hackers!
-Today we’ll tackle the Stratosphere Machine, a medium-difficulty challenge.
+Today we’ll tackle the Stratosphere Machine, a Medium difficulty challenge.
 We’ll start by exploiting a vulnerable version of Apache Struts to gain system access.
 Once inside, we’ll perform a Python Library Hijacking to escalate privileges and take control of the system as root.

 <br />